Smokin'! Wood Smoked BBQ, Kosher Certified by Rabbi Shelaim Furst

 email: craig@ganeden.com

-(last modified 2/18/10)
+(last modified 7/09/10)

-We have decided not to keep the RCC, as of October 10,2009, when our contract expired.
+We decided not to keep the RCC, as of October 10,2009, when our contract expired.
 Even that small monthly savings is useful and necessary at this time.
-We have had a good relationship with the RCC, but I daven with Rabbi Furst, and he has been with us since the inception of the restaurant, and there's probably no good reason to have 2 hashgachas.
+We had a good relationship with the RCC, but I daven with Rabbi Furst, and he has been with us since the inception of the restaurant, and there's probably no good reason to have 2 hashgachas.
 In the end, with no mashgiach temidi anyway, it remains a question of trust in my own ability to implement kashrus decisions, not really the trustworthiness of the hashgacha.
 Both the RCC and Rabbi Furst are trustworthy hashgachas with similar, but not necessarily identical shitas (Rabbi Furst, for instance, allows checking of leafy vegies for bugs, while RCC does not, thereby limiting our sources for such things), both require glatt meat and pas yisroel baked goods- in the past, we've gone with the most strict of the hashgachas on any question (for bugs and vegies, it has been RCC).
-It should be noted that by checking things like broccoli using Rav Heinemann's shita, we would again have the ability to provide broccoli salad, one of our most successful salads. we are going to try to procure a vegetable checking guide from Reuven Nathanson of the OU, so that we can be sure out checking is "mainstream", not just acceptable by Rabbi Furst amd ourselves but also the majority of the world, assuming there are any differences in standards.
+It should be noted that by checking things like broccoli using Rav Heinemann's shita, we would again have the ability to provide broccoli salad, one of our most successful salads.
+We are going to try to procure a vegetable checking guide from Reuven Nathanson of the OU, so that we can be sure our checking is "mainstream", not just acceptable by Rabbi Furst and ourselves but also the majority of the world, assuming there are any differences in standards.

 We are trying to figure out a way to offer delivery "over the hill".
 Our previous proposal had no takers.
 We welcome suggestions: tel: 818-752-6866, email: craig@ganeden.com